Lifetime Fundraising Total: $15,316

-(includes t-shirt sales, direct donations, Gorilla Gala proceeds & #GorillaPie donations made by participants)
+(includes t-shirt sales, direct donations, Gorilla Gala proceeds, and various fundraisers such as #GorillaPie & #GorillaToy)

 I am so excited about the launch of this new fundraiser, kicking off on my 12th birthday!
 I am getting to make enrichment toys for the primates at National Zoo and raise money for the Dian Fossey Gorilla Fund International!
 So, helping gorillas in zoos and in the wild!

 And in case you don't know about the awesome folks at DC Zoo Walks, check them out!
-All money will be forwarded to the Fossey Fund in my name.
+All money has been forwarded to the Fossey Fund in my name.